-12.16 Where there is a deficit of indoor sports facilities in a local area (identified in the Sports Facilities' Strategy) contributions may be sought towards enhancing existing facilities or to provide new facilities.
+12.16.
+Where there is a deficit of indoor sports facilities in a local area (identified in the Sports Facilities' Strategy) contributions may be sought towards enhancing existing facilities or to provide new facilities.
+Sports facilities often serve a wider area than at ward level.
 Any contributions which are sought towards indoor sports facilities will go towards projects which have been identified in the Sports Facilities Strategy (or subsequent documents).
 Contributions from several sites may be pooled towards a specific facility.
 The Council has standard specifications relating to facilities which will need to be adhered too.
 The facility will be transferred to the Council's ownership on completion.
+Any indoor sport facility will be required to comply with Sport England and the relevant sporting National Governing Body guidance at the time of completion.
+The Council's preference is for facilities to be multiuse to ensure their long-term sustainability.

-Type of development Residential development Contribution Sought Indoor sports facilities may be required to meet the needs of a new development in accordance with the Sports Facilities' Strategy.
+Type of Residential development development Contribution Indoor sports facilities may be required to meet the needs of a new Sought development in accordance with the Sports Facilities' Strategy.
 In this case a legal agreement will secure either the provision of a new facility on site or financial contributions towards an off-site facility.
-Relevant Adopted Local Plan policies Policy COM15